JoshuaLandgraf/cascade/ARTIFACT.md

     (screen 5) vivado_server --port 9905
     (screen 6) vivado_server --port 9906

 These `vivado_server` instances will run in the foreground until killed with `ctrl-c` or `fuser -k <port>/tcp`.
 It can take a minute for the port to be freed by the OS after `vivado_server` is killed, so starting a new server with the same port shortly afterward may result in it exiting unexpectedly.
+If this happens, simply wait a minute for the OS to reclaim the port before retrying if this happens.

 The Verilog and data files for our benchmarks can be found in `share/cascade/test/benchmark`.
-Each of the 6 main benchmarks can be run as follows.
+Each of the 6 main benchmarks can be run as shown below.
 Note that running multiple instances of cascade with an F1 backend can cause issues if they both try to use the FPGA at the same time.
+When running on an instance that has multiple FPGAs (e.g. f1.4xlarge), you can use the `--compiler_fpga <index>` option with `cascade` to have applications run on separate FPGAs concurrently.

     cd /home/centos/src/project_data/cascade-f1
     cascade --march regression/f1_minimal -e share/cascade/test/benchmark/adpcm/adpcm_6M.v --compiler_port 9901 --enable_info --profile 2
     cascade --march regression/f1_minimal -e share/cascade/test/benchmark/bitcoin/run_30.v --compiler_port 9902 --enable_info --profile 2
     cascade --march regression/f1_minimal -e share/cascade/test/benchmark/df/df_tb_de10.v --compiler_port 9903 --enable_info --profile 2
-    cascade --march regression/f1_minimal -e share/cascade/test/benchmark/mips32/run_bubble_128_1024.v --compiler_port 9904 --enable_info --profile 2
+    cascade --march regression/f1_minimal -e share/cascade/test/benchmark/mips32/run_bubble_128_32768.v --compiler_port 9904 --enable_info --profile 2
     cascade --march regression/f1_minimal -e share/cascade/test/benchmark/nw/run_8.v --compiler_port 9905 --enable_info --profile 2
     cascade --march regression/f1_minimal -e share/cascade/test/benchmark/regex/run_disjunct_64.v --compiler_port 9906 --enable_info --profile 2

-The output from `cascade` should resemble the following (from `bitcoin/run_25.v`):
+The output from `cascade` should resemble the following (from `bitcoin/run_25.v` with a cached bitstream):

 	>>> Started logical simulation...
 	>>> Installation Path: /usr/local/bin/../